-Getting a higher education is expensive, and there are bound to be unexpected expenses that creep up on you.
-And if you want your kids to get the most out of their college experience, you’ll want to make the most of the money you have.
+Getting a higher education is expensive, and there are bound to be even more unexpected expenses that creep up on you.
+If you want your kids to get the most out of their college experience, you’ll want to make the most of the money you have.
 You can consider this guide your enrollment cheat sheet, at least as far as finding a college computer is concerned.

-Our diligent researches have scoured the web and whittled down the results for the best laptops for college.
-We’ll run you through the highlights of each, but if you need to do a little deeper studying, just keep reading.
-We’ll also discuss the specs that are important for students, and what you can expect to find in 2020
+Our diligent researchers have scoured the web and whittled down the results for the best laptops for college.
+We’ll run you through the highlights of each, but if you’d like a little more insight, we’ll also discuss the specs that are important for students, and what you can expect to find on the market in 2021.

 A Serious Machine for Serious Students

-The Dell XPS 13 shows up a lot on our best of lists for laptops, and it will probably continue to maintain a prominent position on our lists for some time to come.
+The Dell XPS 15 shows up a lot on our best-of lists for laptops, and it will probably continue to maintain a prominent position on our lists for some time to come.
 It's a bit on the expensive end, but it's a workhorse that's designed to accommodate the productivity heavy workloads of even the most serious students.
-This laptop for students sits at the cutting edge of processing technology thanks to the inclusion of a 10th gen Intel Core processor, but it still manages to offer a battery life of nearly half a day.
+This laptop for students sits at the cutting edge of processing technology thanks to the inclusion of a 10th gen Intel Core processor, but it still manages to offer an impressive battery life.

 And despite the power at work in the Dell XPS 13, this is a highly portable model and one of the best student laptop models.
 The chassis here is thin and lightweight, and the thin bezels help keep the profile even smaller.
-And while it may only sport a 13 inch screen, the HDR support and 4K resolution on the Dell XPS 13 ensure the best image quality.
+And while it may only sport a 13-inch screen, the HDR support and Full HD resolution on the Dell XPS 15 ensure the best image quality.

 2. Apple MacBook Pro 13″